Stacked vs. Unstacked Auto Insurance: Advantages and Disadvantages

 If you only own one vehicle that has uninsured motorist coverage, you are on the hook for this damage.
 If you own two vehicles with unstacked motorist coverage, you are also out of luck.

 But if you have stacked your auto insurance coverage, you can “borrow” from the other vehicle’s coverage, and you won’t have to pay a penny out of pocket.

 What Is Uninsured/Underinsured Motorist Coverage?

-About 15% of drivers do not have car insurance, and uninsured motorist coverage protects you from suffering because of these lawbreakers.
-If a driver without insurance causes an accident, uninsured motorist coverage pays what the other party’s insurance should have paid, if the other party’s insurance existed.
-This sort of policy covers bodily injury and, depending on the policy, can also cover the damaged property.
+If a driver without insurance causes an accident, uninsured motorist coverage pays what the other party’s insurance should have paid, had the other party’s insurance existed.
+This sort of policy covers bodily injury and—depending on the policy—can also cover the damaged property.

 Underinsured motorist coverage protects you against the cheap and/or reckless drivers on the road.
 If someone causes an accident that creates more damage than their insurance policy covers, underinsured motorist coverage will protect you for the difference.